zazralt/unified-meta-schema/README.md

 ### Data Types

 * Always specify data types for attributes.
+* `enum` list comma separated values in the description

 ### Target Syntax Dot-Notation
 * Each relation must have one direction symbol `>` for forward and `<` for reverse in the `{target}`.